-E. Interests and positions in corporations Name and address of each Nature of corporation in which I had an interest (if interest or held a position at any) the return date/at any time since 30 June Description or position (if any) f Description of principal objects (if any) of corporation (except in case of listed company)
+E. Interests and positions in corporations

+Name and address of each Nature of corporation in which I had an interest (if interest or held a position at any) the return date/at any time since 30 June position (if any)

+Description of Description of principal objects (if any) of corporation (except in case of listed company)
-F. Were you a property developer or a close associate of a property developer on the return date?
-(Y/N)

-G. Positions in trade unions and professional or business associationsName of each trade union and each

-professional or business association in

-which I held any position (whether

-remunerated or not) at the return date/at

-any time since 30 JuneDescription of position
+- F. Were you a property developer or a close associate of a property developer on the return date?
+(Y/N) - G. Positions in trade unions and professional or business associations Name of each trade union and each Description of position professional or business association in which I held any position (whether remunerated or not) at the return date/at any time since 30 June

-professional or business association in

-business association